Rotten Apple (album): Critical reception

 Rotten Apple received generally mixed reviews from critics.
 The album so far has a score of 51 out of 100 from Metacritic based on "mixed or average reviews".
 Rolling Stones Evan Serpick gave it 3 out of 5 stars and said that "Eminem, Mobb Deep's Havoc and a host of G-Unit regulars produce an album's worth of chunky, ominous beats to fit Banks' foul mood, but it runs a little thin over sixteen tracks."
 AllHipHop gave it a score of three-and-a-half stars out of five and said that it was "primed to remind folks what crew controlled the game before his hiatus."
-DJ Booth gave it three stars out of five and said it "doesn't offer the same amount of high energy bangers.
-Subsequently, the label is now left to wonder what would have been if their decision on a lead single was different from the jump off."
+DJ Booth gave it three stars out of five and said it "doesn't offer the same amount of high energy bangers" as Banks' first album.

 But XXL gave it a L/XXL (the equivalent of three stars out of five) and said, "Not falling far from 50 Cent's platinum-rooted tree, Rotten Apple is fertilized with potent doses of sonic strength and catchy hooks.
 But overall, it isn't the new massacre that'll shake New York hip-hop down to its core."
 AllMusic's David Jeffries gave it 2.5 out of 5 stars and said that "The highlights are way high, but the album as a whole is fans-only."
 HipHopDX gave it a similar score of two-and-a-half stars out of five and said, "Much like Banks' rapping, the beats just plod along.
 It is easy to expect less from some of his less talented G-Unit brethren, but Banks has shown himself to be capable of a lot.
 Minus a few moments where he shines, this album is as rotten as the City."

 After five weeks of sales the album was at number 71 on the Billboard charts with 15,000 copies sold that week and 250,000 copies sold total.
 Despite not being certified in the United States, the album managed to achieve Gold status in Canada.